itzikorfa/SE-Lite-Scrum/README.md

 2.2 assign task to use and sprint

 ### Monitor Task
-we can add a log to log ower work, the log help to monitor how much work time has been spent and when the task is finished.
+we can add a log to log ower work, the log helps to monitor how much work time has been spent and when the task is finished.

 from the task view, we can change the stage the task is in, this operation creates a log automatically.